pedes/fuzzy-octo-engine/home.md

 ## Success Response

-**Condition** : If Pet exists and Authorized User has required permissions.
+**Condition** : If Order exists and Authorized User has required permissions.

 **Code** : `200 OK`